jacksleight/laravel-omni/README.md

 ## Trait Components

 You can define components as traits and include their templates using the `@omni` directive.
-This is useful if you need reusable component parts with the logic and template bundled together, or just want to break a large Livewire component up into more manageable chunks without actually mounting multiple seperate components.
+This is useful if you need reusable component parts with the logic and template bundled together, or just want to break a large Livewire component up into more manageable chunks without actually mounting multiple separate components.

 ```blade
 @omni(trait